Adriana Ocampo

 She was the first to recognize, using satellite images, that a ring of cenotes or sinkholes, is the only surface impression of the buried Chicxulub crater.
 This research contributed significantly to the understanding of this impact crater.
-She later discover the most proximal ejecta blanket formation of the Chicxulub crater located in the border between Mexico and Belize.
-Ocampo has subsequently led at least seven research expeditions to the Chicxulub site. and to Belize K/Pg ejecta sites, which she discovered and were the subject of her MSc and PhD.
+Ocampo has subsequently led at least seven research expeditions to the Chicxulub site. and to Belize K/Pg ejecta sites, which she discovered and are the subject of her MSc and PhD.
 She continues to search for new impact craters, and with her team, in 2017, reported on a possible crater near Cali, Colombia.